Improved energy estimates for a class of time-dependent perturbed Hamiltonians: Mathematical setting and main results

-In the following, the main results, namely Theorem~\ref{Ch6prop:en bounded} and Corollary~\ref{Ch6thm:en bounded scaled H}, are formulated while their proofs are postponed to the next section.

-Let us recall the problem of well-posedness of non-autonomous linear evolution equations.
+Before stating the main results, namely Theorem~\ref{Ch6prop:en bounded} and Corollary~\ref{Ch6thm:en bounded scaled H}, it is convenient to recall the problem of well-posedness of non-autonomous linear evolution equations.
 As it is emphasized in \cite[Notes of Section X.12]{ReedSimonChapter6}, the Cauchy problem for linear evolution equations

 where $A(\,\cdot\,)$ is an unbounded-operator valued function and the domain $\Do(A(t))\equiv \Do$ of $A(t)$ is independent of $t$, under general suitable conditions, was solved first by T. Kato in \cite{Kato53} and then by K. Yosida in \cite{Yosida68} (for the comparison of these works see \cite{SchmidGriesemer14}).
 For more general results, considering that $A(t)$ has domain which does depend on time, see \eg \cite{Kato70, Yajima11, Schmid15} and references therein.
+In the present setting, under Assumption~\ref{Ch6ass:perturbed H(t)} one has that the domain of self-adjointness $\Do(H(\eps,\eta,t))$ of $H(\eps,\eta,t)$ is independent of $t$ by Remark~\ref{rem:aft ass}.\ref{item1:rem aft ass}.
+Hence, under additional hypotheses (\eg assumptions in \cite[Theorem 3]{Kato53}) one can prove that there exists the unitary propagator $U_{\eps,\eta}(t,r)$ generated by $H(\eps,\eta,t)$.
+This means that $U_{\eps,\eta}(t,r)$ is the two-parameter family of unitary operators, jointly strongly continuous in $t\in\R$ and $r\in\R$, such that for every $t,r,u\in\R$